telerik/reporting-docs/knowledge-base/how-to-hide-subreport-with-no-data.md

 When the Subreport DataSource is directly dependent on the main report DataSource, i.e. it is set (using Bindings) with the expression '= ReportItem.DataObject', you can use another Binding (also directly on the Report referenced by the Subreport item) to set its _Visible_ property to an expression evaluated to _True_ only when the 'ReportItem.DataObject.SubreportData' is not Null/empty - for example when 'SomeFieldValue' is a single string passed from main report to the Subreport, the expression could lool like '= ReportItem.DataObject.SomeFieldValue <> ""'.

+## Notes
+The suggested approach assumes that the Subreport has a DataSource (that could return empty data set) assigned directly to the Subreport report item.
+If the report DataSource is null the approach will not work as expected.